 toward the common goal of bringing this project to very quick completion

-without letting this project languish for several years.
+without letting this project drag on for several years.

 Here's my thoughts...

-- These were people who recognized that while a pipe organ would facilitate
+- These were people in a church that recognized that while a pipe organ would facilitate

 worship, it wasn't the only instrument to accomplish

-this, nor that hymns were the only type of acceptable music for the church.
+this, nor were hymns were the only type of acceptable music genre for the church.

 Indeed, this church is rich in both classical and contemporary music, the

-common thread being that the sung words preach the gospel.
-We skip certain
+common thread being that the sung words preach the Gospel of Jesus Christ.

-hymns and much of contemporary "happy clappy" music that doesn't contain the
+We skip certain hymns and much of contemporary "happy clappy" music that doesn't

-gospel message of Jesus Christ.
-Overall, the pipe organ expanded the
+contain the Gospel message.
+Overall, in this church the pipe organ expanded the

-boundaries on one end of the spectrum; drums and bass guitars did the same
+boundaries at the one end of the musical spectrum; drums and bass guitars did the same

-- These were people who were involved in different phases, some with more
+- These were people who were involved in different phases of the project, some with more

-time, some with less.
+time, some with less time.
 Some only helped restore wood parts, some helped in

-electrical renovation, some helped on readying the building and
+electrical renovation, some helped with readying the building and

 balcony, and some helped in all the phases.